 Instruct the Editor to modify the text in 802.11md D3.2 Clause 9.4.2.127.4 DMG STA Beam Tracking Time Limit field as shown below.

 The DMG STA Beam Tracking Time Limit field contains the value of dot11BeamTrackingTimeLimit.
-This field indicates the maximum time allowed to return beam tracking feedback to an initiator before it will be considered invalid.
+This field indicates the maximum time between a request for beam tracking feedback and the feedback response, such that the response will be consideredvalid.
 This use of this field is discussed in 10.42.7 (Beam tracking).